eltonlazzarin/twitter-clone-reactjs/README.md

 <p align="center">
   <button><a href="https://discord-clone-ui.netlify.app/"><img alt="Demo" src="https://github.com/eltonlazzarin/reactjs-rocketfy-app/blob/master/screenshot/demo.png" target="_blank"></img></a></button>

-<p>This is a project that consists of creating a clone of the Discord website that was conceived from an online class.
-The project was developed in ReactJS together with TypeScript and other tools.
+<p>Twitter Clone is a project developed in ReactJS in conjunction with TypeScript, where it shows an almost identical interface to the Twitter user profile page, as well as showing the tweets sent by them.

-In addition to the UI that looks like Discord, some features were created in the project, including being able to type and view messages in real time, giving a more realistic and interactive appearance.</p>
+This project includes the Mobile First concept, so it is fully responsive.
+It is possible to interact by clicking on favorite tweets.</p>

 ## 🚀 Technologies